Violante Beatrice of Bavaria: Governor of Siena

 The Governor entered her domain in April 1717, taking up residence in the city-centre.
 Violante Beatrice's most memorable act as Governor was the reorganisation of the Sienese Contrade — akin to administrative divisions — whose names, number and boundaries she formally defined which remain there to this day.
 The Grand Duke Cosimo III died on 31 October 1723; Gian Gastone ascended to the throne.
 He immediately recalled Violante Beatrice to Florence and banished his sister to the Villa La Quiete.
 Violante Beatrice dominated the royal court as Gian Gastone resigned his public duties to her, and literally chose to spend most of his time in bed.
 The "religious gloom" of Cosimo III gave way to a period of rejuvenation: Violante Beatrice instituted French fashions at court, compelled myriad Ecclesiastes to retire and patronised Siense poets Perfetti and Ballati.
 Violante Beatrice brought Perfetti to Rome in 1725 and stayed at the Palazzo Madama.
 During her time in the Papal States, she met Pope Benedict XIII, who found her so agreeable that he bestowed upon her the golden rose, a great mark of Papal favour.

 Upon her return from Rome, Violante Beatrice and the Electress Anna Maria Luisa decided to do something about Gian Gastone's public image and the Ruspanti, his entourage.
 In order to distract him from the Ruspanti, Violante Beatrice threw banquets, to which she invited the foremost members of Tuscan society.
 The Grand Duke's behaviour, vomiting, belching and cracking rude jokes, literally sent the guests scrambling to leave.
 The Electress was more fortunate for her part.
 She succeeded in making Gian Gastone appear on Saint John the Baptist's day, 1729.
-However, during the ceremony, the Grand Duke became so intoxicated that he had to be dragged back to his palace, the Pitti, on a litter.
+However, during the ceremony, the Grand Duke became so intoxicated that he had to be dragged back to his palace, Palazzo Pitti, on a litter.

 Just five months before the arrival of troops on behalf of Gian Gastone's Spanish heir, Violante Beatrice of Bavaria, Dowager Grand Princess of Tuscany, Governor of Siena, died.
-During the funeral procession, her hearse briefly paused before the Pitti, an action that incensed the Grand Duke, who ordered the hearse to move along in words a contemporary dubbed "unfit for the lowest of harlots, let alone for a gentle high-born princess".
+During the funeral procession, her hearse briefly paused before Palazzo Pitti, an action that incensed the Grand Duke, who ordered the hearse to move along in words a contemporary dubbed "unfit for the lowest of harlots, let alone for a gentle high-born princess".
 The bulk of Violante Beatrice's remains were interred in the Convent of Saint Teresa, Florence; her heart was placed in her husband's coffin in the Medicean necropolis, San Lorenzo.
 When in 1857 her sarcophagus was re-discovered, it bore the imperial stamp of Napoleon I of France, who had had it moved from the convent to San Lorenzo.
 On 26 February 1858, she was restored to the convent, brought there in the royal hearse.